Aunt Elfred’s New Year’s Eve Corn Bread

 Closeup of Aunt Elfred's Corn Bread Muffins

-Our dear friend Janet Stelzer’s Aunt Elfred must have been one magnificent cook because this corn bread is dynamite.
+Our dear friend Janet Stelzer’s Aunt Elfred must have been one magnificent cook because her corn bread is dynamite.
 I spent years testing dozens of promising corn bread recipes, never quite achieving the light, tender goodness of Aunt Elfred’s superlative version.

 Preparation for Aunt Elfred's New Year's Eve Corn Bread